sigcsets/sigcse2016/authors/papers.md

 The paper is limited to a maximum of {{site.data.cfp.details[plural].limits}} and must adhere to the [ACM publication guidelines]({{site.data.main.acmpubguidelines}}).

-Templates are available in Word, WordPerfect, and LaTeX.

 If your paper is accepted you will have a chance to modify your publication version before it is published.

-Electronic submission of papers is required.

 ## How Do I Submit My Paper?

 Write your paper using the format specified above.
 Within the anonymized paper, you must provide Category and Subject Descriptors, General Terms, and Keywords based on the ACM classification system.
-These requirements are described in more detail in the SIGCSE {{site.data.main.year}} Format Instructions.
+These requirements are described in more detail in the [ACM publication guidelines]({{site.data.main.acmpubguidelines}}).

 Convert your paper into Adobe PDF format.
 Refer to our [Creating Adobe PDF Documents page](creating_pdf.html) page for assistance.

-A PDF version of your submission should be uploaded using the online submission system.
+A PDF version of your submission must be uploaded using the {% include submit.snip txt="online submission system" %}.
 Be sure to choose the appropriate topic areas when submitting.
-Your choices help in determining appropriate reviewers, and assists the reviewers in evaluating the paper from an appropriate perspective.
+Your choices, limited here to three (3), help in assigning appropriate reviewers to your submission, and assist the reviewers in evaluating the paper from an appropriate perspective.

 Please do not wait until the last minute to submit your documents, because that is when everyone else will be connecting to our server!